We are officially on the finale of our fireplace built ins project: adding the actual fireplace built ins! Hooray!

 Psst: Find all our favorite tools at our DIY toolkit resource page.

-Adding Built Ins Around a Fireplace: How to Build Them
+Fireplace Built In Cabinets and Shelving: How to Build Them

 Step 1: Demo and then repair walls, if needed.
 You can read more about our fireplace demo process here.
 After demoing the fireplace, we also patched the holes on the walls from our old photos using spackling and a putty knife.